We're hiring!

-Some useful selenium helpers
+Some Useful selenium Helpers

 Wouldn’t it be nice if you could evaluate arbitrary javascript in the context of your Rails application’s window when testing it with Selenium?
 Well, you already can.
 What Selenium doesn’t do for you, however, is automatically serialize the result of your computation to JSON, then deserialize that JSON into a convenient ruby object.
 What I want to do is stuff like this: